Science Potential for Stellar-mass Black Holes as Neighbors of Sgr A*: Spin induced orbital precession

 \subsubsection{Results}

 We first examine the threshold SNR for a detection of GWs from the Sgr A* EMRI.
-As explained in Sec.~\ref{sec:thre}, for detection purpose, we only need to consider the waveform containing six free parameters.
-In addition, as the cost of searching over amplitude is negligible, we consider only the last five parameters in Eq.~\eqref{eq:Fisher_Param}.
-The volume of search space is then $V=\delta\bar\theta_{sp}\,\delta\bar\phi_{sp}\,\delta\alpha_{p,0}\,\delta \lambda_p\,\delta\Omega_p$.
+As explained in Sec.~\ref{sec:thre}, for detection purpose, we only need to consider the waveform containing seven free parameters.
+In addition, as the cost of searching over amplitude is negligible, we consider only the last six parameters in Eq.~\eqref{eq:Fisher_Param}.
+The volume of search space is then $V=\delta\bar\theta_{sp}\,\delta\bar\phi_{sp}\,\delta\alpha_{p,0}\,\delta \lambda_p\,\delta\Omega_p\mathred{\delta f}$.
 To evaluate Eq.~\eqref{eq:Monte_Carlo_integration}, we apply Monte-Carlo sampling by distributing the direction of spin and angular momentum uniformly over the 2-sphere, $\alpha_{p,0}$ between 0 to $2\pi$, and dimensionless spin parameter between 0.01 to 1.
 The lower end of spin is set to be nonzero as the Fisher matrix tends to me more singular for small spins, which affects the accuracy in computing the determinant of the Fisher matrix.
-As a consistency check, We implement two independent sets of 100 samples to perform the integration in Eq.~\eqref{eq:Monte_Carlo_integration} and find a consistent threshold SNR $\rho_{\rm thr}\approx8.9$.
+We distribute the frequency $f$ uniformly between $1.7\times10^{-5}$ Hz to $2\times10^{-5}$ Hz, corresponding to a range of orbital separation $a=85 M_1$ to $a=95 M_1$.
+As a consistency check, We implement two independent sets of 100 samples to perform the integration in Eq.~\eqref{eq:Monte_Carlo_integration} and find a consistent threshold SNR $\rho_{\rm thr}\mathred{\approx9.8}$.

-In order to estimate the statistical distribution of measurement errors, we perform a separate Monte-Carlo study with the waveform containing all 8 parameters in Eq.~\eqref{eq:Fisher_Param}.
-We distribute $\bar \theta_{sp}$, $\bar \phi_{sp}$, $\alpha_{p,0}$, and $\lambda_p$ in a similar manner as in the case of threshold SNR computation.
+In order to estimate the statistical distribution of measurement errors, we perform a separate Monte-Carlo study with the waveform containing all 9 parameters in Eq.~\eqref{eq:Fisher_Param}.
+We distribute $\bar \theta_{sp}$, $\bar \phi_{sp}$, $\alpha_{p,0}$, $\mathred{f}$, and $\lambda_p$ in a similar manner as in the case of threshold SNR computation.
 However, we distribute the magnitude of dimensionless spin parameter from 0 to 1 uniformly as the calculation of determinant is not needed here.
 For each set of Monte-Carlo samples we compute the Fisher matrix, and collect all the data in histograms.